 - M. Purden is an ad hoc reviewer for the Journal of Interprofessional Research in Education (JRIPE)

-- M. Mondou and M. Purden are members of the Interprofessional Education Working Group of the Association of Faculties of Medicine of Canada (AFMC)
+- M. Purden and E. Elstein are members of the Interprofessional Education Working Group of the Association of Faculties of Medicine of Canada (AFMC)